shopgate/cart-integration-woocommerce/README.md

 The Shopgate WooCommerce integration allows you to connect your WooCommerce store with the Shopgate backend.

 ## Getting Started
-Download and unzip the [latest releases](https://github.com/shopgate/cart-integration-woocommerce/releases/latest) into the root folder of your Shopware installation.
+Download and unzip the [latest releases](https://github.com/shopgate/cart-integration-woocommerce/releases/latest) into the plugins folder of your Wordpress installation.

 ## Installation and Documentation